xeaone/swathe/README.md

 ### controller ###
 **Parameters**
 - `name`  A controller name. **Required**
-- `model` An observed interactable object.
+- `model` A observed object.
 It is best to define all properties that will be observed at this point. **Required**
+- `callback` A callback for the controller with the instance of the controller passed as a parameter.

 **Returns**
 - `controller` A controller instance.